 Day 11: It finally as time for my mom to head back home, so we dropped her off at the airport in Denver.
 It was a special treat having her with us for the part of the trip.
 We made some great memories.
 For years, I have heard about the sunflower fields outside of Denver near the airport, so I was a mission to find them.
 I got some trips from some on line forums and we went driving around farmland outside of Denver searching for the sunflower fields.
 The location changes every couple of years so it took us a while to find them but we found them! yay!
 Except one thing; it was July.
 Turns out the sunflowers don’t get big until August.
 It was kind of hilarious.
 I searched so hard and all we got see were tiny little sunflowers!
 But it was a fun adventure nonetheless.
 After that, we decided to take a rest day.
 We went and visited the best friends from way back and played with their new puppy.

 Day 12: We got up the very next day and headed to southern Colorado.
 We made a quick visit to Black Canyon of the Gunnison National Park.
 I had never heard of this park, and found this hidden gem on a map.
 It was right on our route so of course, we had to check it out.
 It was quite beautiful.
 A deep canyon with jagged rocks, jutted outlooks, and the Colorado River running through it all.
+Whilst in the area, we visited some Vail CO Resorts too.
+We had such a great time and it was great to relax and unwind.
 Absolutely worth the visit.

 Well I have so many photos from just this portion of the trip, I am going to leave it here and I’ll be back next month with more adventures!